Best Resume Formats: A Guide for 2023

 Job Title, Place of Employment Location, Year of Employment to End Date/Current

-- Education — Follow the same format as the work history, but include degree level, name of institution, location and graduation date (if it’s under seven years).
+- Education — Follow the same format as the work experience, including degree level, name of institution, location, and graduation date (if it’s under seven years).

-- Optional Sections — If there is more information you’d like to include, like certifications, trainings and volunteer work, create a section for it in your functional resume.
-When applicable, like with licenses or certifications, remember to add the issued or expiration date as well as the institution that issued it.
+- Optional Sections — If there is more information you’d like to include, like certifications, training, and volunteer work, create a section for it in your functional resume.
+When applicable, like with licenses or certifications, remember to add the issued or expiration date and the institution that issued it.

 Pros